Portfolio Partner Profile

 Partner Community Capital (formerly Natural Capital Investment Fund)

 Partner Community Capital ™ (PCAP), formerly Natural Capital Investment Fund, advances equity and helps communities flourish by lending to enterprises that promote a healthy environment and healthy families in Central Appalachia and the Southeast.
-Through 2020, PCAP has lent more than $88 M to 520 enterprises that have created or retained over 7,100 jobs, primarily for low- and moderate-income individuals.
+Through Q2 2022, PCAP has lent more than $124 M to 584 enterprises that have created or retained over 7,660 jobs, primarily for low- and moderate-income individuals.
 Over 50% of the businesses PCAP supports are owned by women or people of color, and over 85% are in rural or economically distressed communities.
 PCAP believes capital alone is not enough to provide the economic boost these communities deserve.
-The fund provides over 4,000 hours of technical assistance annually to prospective borrowers and portfolio companies, making sure they are well-equipped to make the best use of PCAP’s loan capital.
+PCAP provides over 7,000 hours of technical assistance annually to prospective borrowers, portfolio companies and Women’s Business Center clients, making sure they are well-equipped to make the best use of PCAP’s loan capital.

 Partner Community Capital ™ meets its mission as a certified community development financial institution (CDFI) by supporting a range of triple-bottom-line enterprises that promote equity, protect the environment and grow the economy.
 Primarily environmental and natural-resource based businesses and vital community services, these include: healthy local food and specialty agriculture, renewable energy and energy efficiency, eco- and heritage tourism, child and adult day care, primary healthcare providers, and small town main street redevelopment.